What is a startup Accelerator?

 Beyond that, here is the full list of all the things we include in the Program:

-During the 12 weeks, we get together every Monday from 3 - 8:30pm for a workshop and dinner and have at least 4 hours on Thursday in the office.
+During the 13 weeks, we get together every Monday from 3 - 8:30pm for a workshop where we cover one to three topics.
+We provide dinner for the workshops.
 During each Monday workshop, serial entrepreneurs, industry luminaries, university professors, authors, and mentors share their early-stage company-building wisdom and often provide tools and/or a chance for you to apply that knowledge immediately to your business.